 Sets the timeout for connection attempts.
 If timeout seconds have elapsed since a connection was initiated to a host or since the last time anything was read from that host, then the connection is closed and the host in question considered unavailable.
 Default is 5 seconds.

 Specifies the type of the key to fetch from the scanned hosts.
-The possible values are rsa1 for protocol version 1 and rsa, ecdsa, ed25519 or dsa for protocol version 2.
+The possible values are dsa, ecdsa, ed25519 or rsa.
 Multiple values may be specified by separating them with commas.
 The default to fetch is rsa, ecdsa, and ed25519.

 Forces ssh-keyscan to use IPv4 addresses.